Get to know us.

 Ben Higa began working with LA’s BEST in 2007 as the Traveling Program Supervisor of the After School Arts Program (ASAP).
 In that position, he oversaw the placement and quality management of hundreds of art residencies in LA’s BEST South Region.
 In 2015, Ben took on the role of Coordinator.
 His responsibilities include providing leadership and overall programmatic support in collaboration with the ASAP team.
 Ben has more than 20 years of experience in urban youth arts and culture.
 Prior to working with LA’s BEST, Ben worked with at-risk youth at the Homeland Cultural Center in Long Beach, and he has worked as a writer and photographer on the topics of social justice issues and urban arts.
 Ben has contributed to art- and culture-related exhibits created by the Rock & Roll Hall of Fame, LACMA, MOCA, and the Smithsonian Institute.
 He earned a Bachelor’s degree in Journalism, Communication Studies from California State University, Los Angeles.

 Ronald began working at LA’s BEST in October 2002.
-Ronald has held a variety of positions at LA’s BEST including Traveling Program Supervisor, Site Director, and Project Coordinator.
+Ronald has held a variety of positions at LA’s BEST including Traveling Program Supervisor, Site Director, and Project Coordinator, Director of Digital Learning and now is the Regional Director North region.
 Ronald has 20 years of experience as a professional in the Expanded Learning field.
 Prior to his time at LA’s BEST, Ronald worked for organizations including the Los Angeles Conservation Corps, where he served as an AmeriCorps member providing expanded learning opportunities.
 Ronald has also worked as a Regional Supervisor and Program Director providing support for expanded learning programs throughout the city of Los Angeles.

 Justine began working at LA’s BEST in April 2001.
 As a member of the Human Resources Department, she supports the staffing needs within the organization.
 Justine started her career in LA’s BEST working with children and has held various positions.
 She has more than 17 years working with LA’s BEST and has earned her Master’s degree in Public Administration from California State University, Northridge.